logoPostPlanify

 Most failed LinkedIn scheduled posts happen because of:

-• ❌ Expired OAuth access token (LinkedIn tokens expire every 60 days)
+• ❌ Expired OAuth access token (LinkedIn access tokens expire every 60 days)

 • ❌ You don't have Super Admin access on the Company Page